puhitaku/booth-algorithm/README.md

 Booth-algorithm
 ===============

-An implementation of Booth's multiplication algorithm in Python.
+An implementation of Booth's multiplication algorithm (and some other algorithms) in Python.

+### Purpose
+This repository is for understanding multiplication/division algorithm executed in digital computers.

+`bitwise.py`, a file in this repo, has some implementations for bitwise calculation (e.g. two's complement, bit shift) in Python.
+I open this repo to the public and I encourage you to use these codes for any purpose including educational purpose.

+I think these codes have serious bugs/ugly syntaxes.
+Please be aware of that.

 ### Usage
 - Booth's multiplication
 Run `booth.py`.